9 Practical and Sustainable Toilet Paper Alternatives

 bets-toilet-paper-alternatives

-A hand-held bidet sprayer is looks like a shower head but small in size.
+A hand-held bidet sprayer looks like a shower head but is small in size.
 It comes with a bidet hose and a T-valve.

 Just like in other types of bidets, the T-valve creates a junction where water flows to both the tank and the shower head.
 It is normally mounted on the wall or on the tank when not in use.

 Unfortunately, bidet sprayers do not have a way of drying the toilet user after cleaning.
-You would therefore need to dry yourself with a towel or toilet paper.
+You would, therefore, need to dry yourself with a towel or toilet paper.

 6. Portable Bidets